ibm-cloud-docs/solution-tutorials/scalable-webapp-openshift.md

    ```
    {:pre}
 2. You can see a new pod being provisioned by running `oc get pods` command.
-3. Rerun the [Monitoring](/docs/solution-tutorials?topic=solution-tutorials-scalable-webapp-openshift#scalable-webapp-openshift-monitor_application) step to see the updated logs for both the pods.
+3. Rerun the [Monitoring](/docs/solution-tutorials?topic=solution-tutorials-scalable-webapp-openshift#scalable-webapp-openshift-monitor_application) step to see the updated logs for both the pods using the `oc logs` command.

 ### Autoscaling
 {: #scalable-webapp-openshift-24}